codebysajid/FlightAutomation/README.md

 └── testng.xml            # TestNG suite file

 # Run all tests (Maven)
-  use the command in IDE terminal mvn test clean
+  Use the command in IDE terminal mvn test clean
 OR
   Right-click the test class or testng.xml and select Run.